How to Visit the Lava River Cave

 What not to bring

 • Don’t bring food or drink other than water into the Lava River Cave.
-There are no picnic tables in the park.
-After you visit the cave, you can find a picnic area about a mile away at Newberry’s Lava Butte.

 • To avoid the spread of White-nose syndrome in bats, don’t wear any clothes or shoes that you’ve worn in another cave or mine, even if you’ve washed the clothes multiple times since.
 While harmless to humans, a cave-loving fungus causes White-nose syndrome in bats and has killed millions of them in the United States.
 Remember which clothes you wore into the Lava River Cave so that you don’t wear them in any other cave in the future and inadvertently spread White-nose syndrome.
+I’d suggest taking a picture of your outfit.

 • Don’t bring child carrier backpacks.
 A few areas in the cave have low ceilings.
-The ground is also too uneven for strollers.
+The ground is too uneven for strollers.

 What to expect